Contacts

 3. your decisiveness; and

-The dedication with which your team at the Ministry of Agriculture, Water and Land Reform organised the 13th Ordinary Session of the EXCO is reflected by its success it was.
+The dedication with which your team at the Ministry of Agriculture, Water and Land Reform organised the 13th Ordinary Session of the EXCO is reflected by success it was.
 You left an indelible memory of Windhoek and the Land of the Brave on all that took part in the 13th Session of the EXCO.

-Suffice it to say that your leadership has been inspiring, and we will utilise all available opportunities to continue to benefit from it.
+Suffice it to say that your leadership has been inspiring and we will utilise all available opportunities to continue to benefit from it.

 I thank you.